Outplacement Firms - Key Selection Factors to Consider

 If you determine that Internet savvy is an important evaluation point for an outplacement firm, check to see whether the outplacement firm recognizes the importance of the Internet by having a web site.
 Are they aware of the top online career sites?
 Do they offer a service to post displaced employees resumes on these top online career sites?
 Do they have the ability to distribution resumes electronically to a select group of employers and recruiters?

 9. Outplacement Costs.
 Outplacement costs must be considered when selecting an outplacement firm.
 Check to see whether outplacement costs are clearly defined and stated on the outplacement firm’s web site and in their marketing materials.
-Are there affordable outplacement packages available that provide the services you feel your displaced employees would gain the most benefit from?
+Are there affordable outplacement programs available that provide the services you feel your displaced employees would gain the most benefit from?

 Does the outplacement firm have a minimum fee or minimum headcount requirement?
 Will your organization only be charged for those displaced employees that elect to utilize outplacement services?